 riders, re-enact the Battle of Castillon.

-The two captivating hours, filled with stunts, special
+The 90 captivating minutes, filled with stunts, special

 effects and explosive expertise are combined with the

 everyday life of the Middle Ages, rural scenes set in a

 farm or an inn or by the well, scenes from the grape